Our impact

 Since our inception in 2017, we have supported 700 young women aged 11-16 with complex vulnerabilities, to grow their confidence and self-esteem, and to stay engaged in education.

-In the academic year 2023/2024 we delivered programmes to 198 young women aged 12-16, in 14 schools across West Sussex.
+In the academic year 2024/2025 we delivered programmes to over 150 young women aged 12-16 in schools and community groups across West Sussex.

 -